In week 8 of our 16-week sales training webinar series, we discuss sales voicemail strategies.

 3 Benefits to Not Leaving a Voicemail

-While you should use a mix a leaving voicemail messages and hanging up with no voicemail, there are a few helpful benefits.
+While you should use a mix of leaving voicemail messages and hanging up with no voicemail, there are a few helpful benefits.

 - It takes time to leave voicemail messages